atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 207
 f
 V
-“In that cafe, my dear Mrs. Selby, ”,
+“In that cafe, my dear Mrs. Selby, ",
 'Said Smith, laughing, “I can put yom
 “into a much cheaper way.
-Tou shall take a Small house,. and I will be “your lodger.”
+Tou shall take a Small house,. and I will be “your lodger."
 “How!
 Mr..
-Smith! ” answered she, drawing up her head — “I let lodg “ings I Surely you do not know who “I am.
-People who keep their car“ “to take in boarders and lodgers!”
+Smith! " answered she, drawing up her head — “I let lodg “ings I Surely you do not know who “I am.
+People who keep their car“ “to take in boarders and lodgers!"
 * * * #*
 ^, ■ C ■ ' i
 “Aye, Madam — People who drive. “with Sour horses, nay, with a Set,